renepacchaux/this-ux-design-portfolio/README.md

 # This UX Design Portfolio

 ## Experience the process
-The design thinking is shown through sketches or whatever other means necessary You don't get sleek or modern, you get user flows.
+Use sketches and user flows.

 You are building for somebody, not just for aesthetics.